adamdruppe/d_android/README.md

 Android's NDK and build for the necessary platforms.
 If you have an existing build system you can do the same thing: compile for the arch, link with the ndk linker, repeat for all necessary arches.

+# Tips

+`java.lang.UnsatisfiedLinkError: dlopen failed: cannot locate symbol "_tlsstart" referenced by` means you forgot a `void main() {}` in your thing.
+It is never called, but is needed for a TLS hack.

+Make sure your class is `final` if you use arsd.jni.
+Otherwise you will see mysterious crashes on Android.